 The company’s activities in the Norwegian capital attracted the attention of HAB Construction, which contacted Groundforce as soon as it identified a need for swift structural support.

-“Our props were in use just around the corner on a Keller phase says Sam Oldroyd.
-“There was an issue with the concrete wall that moved during the excavation of the foundation so we were called in to provide a remedial solution,” he adds.
+“There was an issue with the concrete wall that moved during the excavation of the foundation so we were called in to provide a remedial solution,” says Sam Oldroyd, European Sales Manager for Groundforce.

 The excavation is supported by conventional tubular steel beams at the surface – in accordance with the original design – with the Groundforce props installed as a remedial solution at the bottom following unexpected movement.
 The geometry of the excavation required each prop to be installed at a slight raking angle, braced between the concrete beam at one end and thrust blocks cast into the basement slab at the other.
 The beams are therefore inclined at angles of between 2.66o and 9.11o to the vertical.